Divers Blog

 Environmental Stewardship for Divers

 Because we venture to it, witness it, and explore it, divers have a deep and abiding appreciation for the marine environment.
-But as we know, it is threatened by various human factors, including overfishing, pollution, acidification, invasive species, and more.
-Even diving activities can have detrimental effects on the underwater world.
-So to preserve the […]
+But as we know, it is threatened by various […]

 Read more →